mindspore-ai/docs/tutorials/lite/source_en/use/runtime.md

-# Use Runtime for Model Inference
+# Using Runtime for Model Inference

 <!-- TOC -->